uwspstar/Side-Projects/Web-Basic/JS.md

 - The DOM is one of the ```most-used APIs``` on the Web because it allows code running in a browser to ```access and interact``` with every node in the document.
 - ```Nodes``` can be created, moved and changed.
 - ```Event listeners``` can be added to nodes and triggered on occurrence of a given event.

+### Browser APIs
+- ```Browser APIs``` are built into your web browser, and are able to expose data from the surrounding computer environment, or do useful complex things.